Mothers and Sons (play)

-Mothers and Sons is a play by Terrence McNally, which opened on Broadway in 2014.
+Mothers and Sons is a play by Terrence McNally, which is a follow-up to his previous play, Andre's Mother about a mother who lost her son to AIDS.
+The play premiered in 2013 at Bucks County Playhouse, before opening on Broadway in 2014.
+The play was nominated for the 2014 Tony Award for Best Play.

+Plot

+The play takes place 20 years after the events in McNally's 1990 television play Andre's Mother.
+Katharine Gerard lost her son to AIDS 20 years ago, and now Katherine visits her son's partner, Cal, who has married Will.
+The two attempt to reconcile.

 Production history

 Mothers and Sons had its world premiere at the Bucks County Playhouse, Pennsylvania, in June 2013.
 Directed by Sheryl Kaller, the cast starred Tyne Daly, Manoel Felciano and Bobby Steggert.

 Mothers and Sons opened on Broadway at the John Golden Theatre on March 24, 2014, after previews from February 23, 2014.
 Directed by Sheryl Kaller, the cast stars Tyne Daly as Katharine Gerard, Fred Weller (Cal), Bobby Steggert (Will) and Grayson Taylor (Bud).
 The scenic design is by John Lee Beatty, costumes by Jess Goldstein, lighting by Jeff Croiter and sound by Nevin Steinberg.
 The play closed on June 22, 2014 after 104 performances and 33 previews.